MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ![Screenshot of the Mixed Reality toolbar, with the Ink button selected.](media/calling-annotations-teams-mobile-mr-toolbar.JPG)

-The following table describes the button in the **Mixed Reality** toolbar.
+The following table describes the buttons in the **Mixed Reality** toolbar.

 |Button|Description|
 |---------|----------------------------------------------------|